Archbishop’s Chapel, Lambeth Palace, London, 4 May 2006

 “What interests me is how to be a saint,” Tarrou said to Dr. Rieux.
 “But can one be a saint without God? — that’s the problem, in fact the only problem, I’m up against today.” [p 219]

 In Camus’ writings, the question of the post-Christian saint is left unresolved, though we see in his notebooks and correspondence that it remained a burning question.
-One notes the ongoing dialogue Camus had with various Christians beginning with his encounter with a community of Dominican Friars not long after the war, while he was writing -, in which he said “the world of today needs Christians who remain Christians.”
+One notes the ongoing dialogue Camus had with various Christians beginning with his encounter with a community of Dominican Friars not long after the war, in which he said “the world of today needs Christians who remain Christians.”

 What Camus hoped to find in Christians was the kind of radical social witness that had been so notable in the early Church.
 At the very least, he hoped that Christians would, if not reduce evil, then not add to it.
 But he wished for more than that: “Perhaps we cannot prevent this world from being a world in which children are tortured.
 But we can reduce the number of tortured children.
 And if you don’t help us, who else in the world can help us do this?”
 [Resistance, Rebellion and Death, p.73]